clem2212/raytracing-scaffold-prediction/README.md

 ## Usage

 1. Place your OBJ file in the `data/sample_name` directory.
-The example OBJ file is provided as `sample_name.obj`, with sample_name to 'CF_ex', CG_ex', ...
+The example OBJ file is provided as `sample_name.obj`, with sample_name to 'CF_ex', CG_ex', ... but it can have any name.
+You just need to have only one .obj file in this folder.
 2. Go to the src/ folder and run the ray-tracing algorithm to generate distance maps:

 ```bash